Purpose

 tests and configure runners (`ls`, `find`); file content reads go

 through `Read`, never `cat`.
-Every Bash invocation passes through
+A Bash command the harness permission

 expected-output snapshots the parent points at. `Grep` searches the